Dendermonde nursery attack: Perpetrator

 De Gelder was identified as the attacker on 25 January 2009.
 De Gelder confided in his attorney, stating that he had been troubled by depression as a teenager and at one point heard voices in his head.
+A former gifted child who became increasingly isolated as time went on, he reportedly suffered from bullying from a young age and attempted suicide in November 2006.
 Regardless, a psychiatrist had concluded that he did not need to be sent to a mental institution.

-On 26 January 2009, Belgian officials named De Gelder as the primary suspect in a further, fourth murder, where a 73-year-old woman was stabbed to death in her apartment in Beveren, near Antwerp, on 16 January.
-Prosecutor Christian Du Four told journalists that there were "very clear indications of links between the murders", though De Gelder denies any involvement.
-Police have stated that he was planning attacks on other nurseries.
+On 26 January 2009, Belgian officials named De Gelder as the primary suspect in the murder of Elza Van Raemdonck on 16 January.
+Prosecutor Christian Du Four told journalists that there were "very clear indications of links between the murders", though De Gelder denied any involvement.
+Police stated that he was planning attacks on other nurseries.

 On 27 January, De Gelder admitted to the attacks.
 The media originally reported that De Gelder was wearing makeup at the time of the attack, making him look like the Joker, but police have not confirmed that depiction.
 In further media reports, De Gelder reportedly watched The Dark Knight an unusually high number of times ("film obsession"), appears to have quoted the character Harvey Dent at the start of the attack.
 Both police investigators and De Gelder's lawyer have made statements dismissing such as relevant to his motive in the attack.

 De Gelder's attorneys argued that he had schizophrenia and therefore could not be held fully accountable for his actions.
 Psychiatrists believed that De Gelder was faking psychosis and instead diagnosed him with schizotypal personality disorder with psychopathic traits and narcissistic features.
+After admitting to police to having lied about hearing voices to kill people, he claimed that he held a strong, generalized hatred against humanity as a whole.
 The College of Psychiatrists concluded De Gelder was sane and competent to stand trial, and was in control of his actions when he committed the murders.